kr3v/haskell-gtd-nl/doc.md

 The results are cached.

 Once the forked process finishes its computation, the server fetches the 'resolution' cache from disk and returns the requested definition, if any.

---

-1. Pet project.
-2. Implements `go to (non-local) definition` command in VS Code.
-3. Works (there are bugs, but I believe it should work in many cases).
-Fast enough, does not use much resources (even if it does, only for a short period of time after a file is saved).